simplify-framework/intrusion/README.md

   'dev.null.org' /* if BLOCKED, reflect the requests to a honeypot server: dev.null.org */)
 ```

-2. Write your code with all the require('...') after the live above.
+2. Write your code with all the require('...') after the line above.

 ```Javascript
 var http = require('http')